Atif2227/QNB-Sentinel-AI-Driven-SME-Portfolio-Risk-Analytics/README.md

 **Objective:** The objective of this project is to develop an end-to-end automated credit risk engine and intelligence suite for Qatar National Bank (QNB) that transforms raw SME transactional data into actionable loan decisions through AI-driven scoring and anomaly detection.

 ---
-Developed an end-to-end SME risk engine for QNB using ADF-style ETL and SQL-based modeling.
+Developed an end-to-end SME risk engine for QNB using Microsoft Fabric ETL and SQL-based modeling.
 The system automates credit scoring by analyzing 10,000+ transactions via Python, applying AI anomaly detection to flag fraud.
 It transforms raw data into a 4-tier Power BI dashboard, enabling proactive, data-led financial decisions.

 ---